noclat/R76/readme.md

 # Start
-The source is an example of use.
-If you want to start from scratch, just remove anything but those files:

-	.htaccess
-	site/core/r76.php
-	site/core/helpers.php

 You can relocate the `r76.php` and `helpers.php` files.
 Start creating an `index.php` file at the top level.
 Don’t forget to update the protected directory path on the `.htaccess`.
+An example of file tree:

+	./
+		.htaccess
+		index.php
+		public/    (anything public like images, stylesheets and scripts) site/    (protected directory)
+			core/
+				r76.php
+				helpers.php
+				CONFIG
+				(and any other helpers)
+			templates/    (or any design pattern you want to use)

 # Load the system
 The index.php needs to load the system.
 Here is an example of what it should looks like: